MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-ios-ipados.md

   - **Determine based on user choice**: Gives end users a choice when they enroll.
 Depending on their selection, **User enrollment** or **Device enrollment** is used.

-  - **User enrollment**: Starting with iOS 13 and newer.
+  - **Account driven user enrollment**: Starting with iOS 13 and newer.
 This option configures a specific set of features and organization apps, like password, per-app VPN, Wi-Fi, and Siri.
-If you use User enrollment, and to help secure apps and their data, then we recommend also using app protection policies.
+If you use this method, and to help secure apps and their data, then we recommend also using app protection policies.

     For the complete list of what you can and can't do, go to [Intune actions and options supported with Apple User Enrollment](../enrollment/ios-user-enrollment-supported-actions.md).
 For the specific user enrollment steps, go to [Set up iOS/iPadOS User Enrollment](../enrollment/ios-user-enrollment.md).